 Assisting people in finding emotional stability is important and worthwhile, but before you can achieve your goals you must write a winning resume.
 Sample our behavior therapist resume templates.
 It’s a self-help tip that really works.

-Behavior Therapist Resume Questions
+Behavioral Therapist Resume Questions

 A properly formatted resume could be the difference between getting a job and not getting it.
 Hiring managers are very busy people.
 They simply do not have the time to wade through an unorganized resume.
 That is why proper formatting requires distinct sections with headers.
 You want to begin your resume with a professional statement.
 Follow this with a skills section with skills presented in a list format.
 The work experience section also needs to use bullet lists for a clean and easy-to-skim look.
 Finally, the education section should include only necessary information in a simple format, as shown in the behavior therapist resume sample.